 After the work, you may feel too ashamed to tell your family or friends.
 Our clients find that their hobbies and passion do not appeal any more and report health problems.

 If you experience these things, do not ignore them.
 You might be a victim of bullying at workplace.
-This article will help you to find out the ways to deal with workplace bullying including how no-win, no-fee solicitors can help.
+This article will help you to find out the ways to deal with workplace bullying including how solicitors can help.

 Bullying- what does it actually mean?